 |Finish||Adelaide @ 10.30pm|

 Arrive at Melbourne and check into your allocated hotel accommodation in Melbourne.
 The remainder of the day is at your leisure to enjoy this tropical and relaxed town.
-This evening meet your fellow travellers and Scenic Tours Tour Director for an Included welcome dinner.

 Our guests on this small group tour are picked up from their city hotel or Federation Square and we quickly depart Melbourne via the West Gate Bridge.
 Our first stop along the coast is to observe Australian native wildlife as we look for Eastern Grey Kangaroos in the wild.
 This is one of many opportunities to see and hear about our unique and unusual animals in their native habitat.
 Our journey then begins travelling the very scenic, cliff-hugging section of the Great Ocean Road.
 While winding our way along we stop to view the 'Arch' and tell you of the intriguing story of this incredible memorial road.
 Lorne is the largest of the seaside resorts and is a perfect place for a morning tea.